StakeSquid/graphprotocol-testnet-docker/docs/getting-started.md

 - `GRAPH_ETHEREUM_MAX_BLOCK_RANGE_SIZE` - this helps (or not) indexing times by very small margins - use at own risk
 - `GRAPH_ETHEREUM_TARGET_TRIGGERS_PER_BLOCK_RANGE` - this helps (or not) indexing times by very small margins - use at own risk
 - `INDEXER_AGENT_GAS_PRICE_MAX` - the maximum Gas Price (GWEI) that the indexer-agent will attempt to send transactions with
-- `GRAPH_GRAPHQL_WARN_RESULT_SIZE` - these vars are disabled in docker-compose.yaml for the time being, do not uncomment and leave empty
-- `GRAPH_GRAPHQL_ERROR_RESULT_SIZE` - these vars are disabled in docker-compose.yaml for the time being, do not uncomment and leave empty

-**Note:** If you want to use any of the optional env vars, you need to copy the line that you want to enable above the `docker-compose up...` part, and uncomment it.
-Do NOT uncomment lines below it, or comment lines above it.
+**Note:** If you want to use any of the optional env vars, you need to copy the line that you want to enable above the last line, and uncomment it.

 **Containers:**